kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

   - Feature gate name: PodGroupPreemptionPolicy
   - Components depending on the feature gate: kube-apiserver, kube-scheduler

-Note that for Alpha this feature was using `WorkloadAwarePreemption` feature gate.
+Note that for Alpha this feature was using the `WorkloadAwarePreemption` feature gate.
-For Beta and GA we decided to merge it together with the `GenericWorkload` feature gate, with the rationale provided in the rest of the KEP.
+For Beta and GA we merged it together with the `GenericWorkload` feature gate (which graduates to GA in v1.38), with the rationale provided in the rest of the KEP.
-There is also a separate `PodGroupPreemptionPolicy` feature gate that allows to set the preemption policy on the group level.
+There is also a separate `PodGroupPreemptionPolicy` feature gate (introduced as Alpha in v1.37 and promoted to Beta in v1.38) that allows setting the preemption policy at the pod group level.

 ###### Does enabling the feature change any default behavior?